benjreinhart/bencode-js/README.markdown

 # Bencode-js

-Zero dependency JavaScript solution for implmenting the encoding and decoding of the Bencode format.
+Zero dependency JavaScript solution for implementing the encoding and decoding of the Bencode format.
 Works in both browser and commonjs environments.

 * [BitTorrent Specification](http://wiki.theory.org/BitTorrentSpecification)